House prices rose 10.3% in November - yet first monthly fall since October 2021

 Mortgage rates have risen dramatically in the last few months.
 This is widely expected to cool activity in the property market: house prices are expected to fall over the next few months as buyers find it more difficult to borrow money or decide mortgage rates are too expensive which will force sellers to lower prices.

-Commenting, Myron Jobson, senior personal finance analyst, interactive investor (opens in new tab), says: “Even though house price inflation has come down, it doesn’t mean that prices are falling.
+Commenting, Myron Jobson, senior personal finance analyst, interactive investor, says: “Even though house price inflation has come down, it doesn’t mean that prices are falling.
 It just means that home prices aren’t rising as fast.

 “Home prices have risen far more quickly than incomes, creating an affordability squeeze, and mortgage rates have risen to levels not seen since the financial crash.
 The likelihood of higher interest rates to combat high inflation means that affordability is likely to remain the top challenge for homebuyers – with the ongoing cost-of-living crisis scuppering deposit building efforts.”

-Experts can’t agree on how far house prices will fall in 2023, or for how long, though two-thirds of economists expect falls of more than 4%, with most warning of near-double-digit declines, according to a survey by The Times (opens in new tab).
+Experts can’t agree on how far house prices will fall in 2023, or for how long, though two-thirds of economists expect falls of more than 4%, with most warning of near-double-digit declines, according to a survey by The Times.

 This could make 2023 the worst year for the housing market since 2009.